valleyofdoom/PC-Tuning/README.md

 ## 9.1.
 Temporary Operating System

-I would highly recommended to configure a temporary dual-boot with a fresh installation of Windows or a bootable Windows USB ([Windows To Go](https://www.youtube.com/watch?v=w34x1kBZN6c)) to avoid corrupting your main operating system while stress-testing and overclocking.
+I would highly recommend configuring a temporary dual-boot with a fresh installation of Windows or a bootable Windows USB ([Windows To Go](https://www.youtube.com/watch?v=w34x1kBZN6c)) to avoid corrupting your main operating system while stress-testing and overclocking.
 In terms of memory stress-testing, this also allows the stress-test to use more RAM as it isn't being hogged by potential bloatware on your current installation.
 Safe mode can also serve as a minimal testing environment but certain software may not work.

 ## 9.2.
 General Information